tbtommyb/assets-pipeline-workshop/README.md

 They are written in ERB but you are welcome to rewrite them to use a different engine.
 Data to be inserted into the templates are stored in the `app/data` directory.

-### Concatenate, transpile and minify CSS and JS
+### Concatenate and minify CSS and JS

-You'll need to update the import paths in the templates.
-Bonus points for code-splitting.
+You'll need to handle the import paths in the templates and create manifests.

+Bonus points if you add the ability to transpile from another language to JS.

 ### Fingerprint assets

 Hash the assets so that you can tell if they've changed and need rebuilt.

-#### TODOs

-Manifest files
-Chaining
-Configurability
+### Things to do if you have time

+* Make the pipeline arbitrarily chainable so that you can have e.g. templating in your JS.
+So cool.

+* Make templating engine, choice of front end language etc configurable.